kdkorthauer/repressivecapacity/Readme.md

 ## File contents

-- `Rmd`: Main analysis files (`.Rmd` format) as well as the R script for formating the main manuscript figures are in the `Rmd` directory.
+- `Rmd`: Main analysis files (`.Rmd` format) as well as the R script for formating the main manuscript figures

+    - `reproduceFigure5.Rmd`: Using processed data in supplementary tables of Ford et al. (2017), reproduce figure 5

+    - `mCG-RNAseq-analysis.Rmd`: Using methylation counts and RNA-Seq counts from GEO, investigate the relationship between promoter DNA methylation and gene expression

+    - `mCG-ChIPbs-analysis.Rmd`: Using raw ChIP-bisulfite sequencing reads, investigate the relationship between promoter DNA methylation and active chromatin marks (H3K4me3 and RNA PolII)

+    - `figures.R`: Compile final figures for manuscript using outputs of the three `Rmd` files

-- `R`: Helper scripts with functions for reading in raw data, calculating mean methylation differences over regions, and removing elements from ggplot2 objects are found in the `R` directory.
+- `R`: Helper scripts with functions for files in `Rmd`

+    - `read.lister`: read methylation count data from GEO into R

+    - `meanDiff.dss.R`: calculate mean methylation differences for DSS regions

+    - `removeGeom.R`: remove elements from ggplot2 objects

-- `img`: Relevant figures from Ford et al. (2017) are included in the `img` directory.
+- `img`: Relevant figures from Ford et al. (2017) for comparison